Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 4. A one game playoff at a neutral site sharing expenses

 2. Formal complaints must be filed with the league via the Issue Resolution Form on the website.
+Put all concerns, complaints and issues into the Issue Resolution Form and email them to the League as that allows us to forward the issue to the proper person to receive the timeliest resolution.

 Division I Substitution Addendum